Stabilizing the unstable output of persistent homology computations: Future work

-\subparagraph*{Acknowledgments}
+The present paper has only considered the stabilization of real-valued functions.
+However, one could consider functions in $\R^n$ or more generally into Banach spaces.

+\subsection{Acknowledgments}

-The authors would like to thank Justin Curry, Francis Motta, Chris Tralie, and Ulrich Bauer for helpful conversations.
-The first author would like to thank the University of Florida for hosting him during the initial research phase.
-The first author was partially supported by the NSF awards BIGDATA 1444791 and WBSE 3331753 and the Air Force Research Laboratory, under STTR \# FA8750-16-C-0220.
-The second author was partially supported by AFOSR award FA9550-13-1-0115.
+The authors would like to thank Justin Curry, Francis Motta, Chris Tralie, and Ulrich Bauer for helpful conversations and to thank the referees for suggestions that improved the paper.
+The first author would like to thank the University of Florida for hosting him during the initial phase of this research.
+The second author would like to acknowledge that this research was partially supported by the Southeast Center for Mathematics and Biology, an NSF-Simons Research Center for Mathematics of Complex Biological Systems, under National Science Foundation Grant No. DMS-1764406 and Simons Foundation Grant No. 594594, and that this material is based upon work supported by, or in part by, the Army Research Laboratory and the Army Research Office under contract/grant number W911NF-18-1-0307.